QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

 - Callout inside a horizontal super block:
   - It is not stretched or centered in the horizontal layout.
   - The width and height are as expected after folding/unfolding.
+- Callout inside a horizontal super block nested within a vertical super block:
+  - Callout width fills the available space correctly and is not wrongly shrunk to the title text width.
+  - Width and height remain as expected after folding/unfolding.
+- List blocks inside a callout:
+  - The cursor moves normally inside list items; ArrowLeft / ArrowRight and similar actions do not jump to the title or get lost.
 - Nested callout / nested body blocks:
   - Folding is stable when blocks are nested inside a callout.
   - The callout can be unfolded normally after folding.